philipwalton/blog/_posts/2013-08-17-decoupling-html-css-and-javascript.markdown

 .pop-up.is-visible { }
 {% endhighlightjs %}

-Notice that the state class is chained to the component class; this is important.
+Notice that the state class (`is-visible`) is chained to the component class (`pop-up`); this is important.
 Since state rules describe the state of a component, they should not appear on their own.
+This distinction helps further differentiate state styling from default component styling.

 In addition, by using a prefix like `is-*` we can write tests to ensure that this convention is followed.
 One way to test these types of rules is using [CSSLint](http://csslint.net) and [HTML Inspector](http://philipwalton.com/articles/introducing-html-inspector/).

+More information about state specific classes can be found in the excellent [SMACSS](http://smacss.com/) book by [Jonathan Snook](http://snook.ca/).

 ### JavaScript "Selectors"

-jQuery made it extremely easy for users to find elements in the DOM via a language they were already familiar with &mdash; CSS selectors.
+jQuery and newer APIs like `document.querySelectorAll` make it extremely easy for users to find elements in the DOM via a language they're already familiar with &mdash; CSS selectors.
 While this is very powerful, it comes with the same problem that CSS selectors already have.

 JavaScript “selectors" should not rely too heavily on the DOM structure.
 Such selectors are significantly slower and require far too intimate a knowledge of the HTML.